 The Birthing Centre is a locked unit with a “buzzer” system for entry.
 Guests will be asked to identify themselves and who they will be visiting prior to entering the unit.

-Keeping Your Newborn Safe - Tips for Parents
+Newborn Safety Tips for Parents

 - Never leave your baby unattended.